 This module provides structured, student-led peer-group support and academic staff group supervision for students undertaking the 30-credit 'Dissertation Report: Geography' module.
 This support and supervision is assessed through the submission of a PowerPoint Poster in TB1 and the submission in TB2 of an individually composed, critical and reflective log of the 5 dissertation peer-group meetings and the 4 group supervisory meetings (with a verified record of attendance at meetings).
 Working within a supervised Student Peer Group, you will also have the opportunity to provide constructive criticism to fellow students undertaking related research projects, learning from their research problems and subsequent solutions.
 This module complements the 'Dissertation Report: Geography' module, which is a co-requisite.

 Geology is the study of the composition and history of planet Earth and the processes that operate within the planet and on its surface.
 This module provides an overview of geology, with a strong emphasis on practical and fieldwork.
-By the end of the module you will be able to identify minerals and rocks, and know how to interpret them to understand the behaviour of volcanoes and earthquakes, the formation of mountain belts, the distribution of resources, and the history of the Earth¿s surface.
+By the end of the module you will be able to identify minerals and rocks, and know how to interpret them to understand the behaviour of volcanoes and earthquakes, and the formation of mountain belts.
 Teaching through lectures is supplemented by regular practical classes and five half-day field classes.
 Taking this module alongside Year One Geography modules will complete your credit requirements at Year One.
 The module is recommended if you have an interest in physical geography, although it is accessible to all students.
 No previous experience of geology is needed.

 This module is an introduction to geology aimed particularly at the needs of civil engineers.
 The module comprises three sections, covering geological materials - minerals and rocks; distribution of rocks through geological maps and their interpretation; and engineering geology.
 Lectures are supported by practical work.
 The module assumes no prior knowledge of geology.